Which country is cheaper, France or Germany?

 Below we will examine the differences and similarities between Germany and France.
 With this information, you can decide for yourself which place is better for your next trip.

-Visitors will find world class museums and historical sights in France that are not to be missed.
+The museums and tourist attractions in France are world-renowned.
 Some of the world's best museums can be found in the major cities.
 The Louvre in Paris can't be missed, as it offers a huge collection of art, historical artifacts, and cultural items that would take several days to peruse.
 But it's only one of many museums in the city of lights, as it's also possible to see other major art exhibits around town.
 Additionally, other major cities offer plenty of museum options as well.
 Especially Lyon which has several marionette puppet museums, a cinema museum, and the large Musee de Confluences which focuses on humanity.

 Lyon: There are many world class museums and historic landmarks in the city including Musée des Beaux Arts, Musée de la Civilisation Gallo-Romaine, and Basilique Notre-Dame de Fourvière.